-Due to the requirement for ongoing performance monitoring, the quarterly events were renamed using the following convention beginning with the August 2019 event (3Q19).
-DNR will continue to submit quarterly groundwater monitoring data to Ecology within 30 days of receipt of validated data, and no later than 90 days from the groundwater sampling date.
-Environmental Information Management submittals are required, and will also be completed quarterly.
+Due to the requirement for ongoing confirmational monitoring, the quarterly events were renamed, beginning with the August 2019 event, using the following convention: 3Q19.
+DNR will continue to submit groundwater monitoring data to Ecology within 30 days of receipt of validated data, and no later than 90 days from the groundwater sampling date.
+Environmental Information Management submittals are required and will also be completed annually.